-On Tuesday, April 10, more than 10,000 critically endangered radiated tortoises (Astrochelys radiata) were discovered by local police in a non-descript private residence in Toliara, Madagascar.
+On Tuesday, April 10, 2018, nearly 11,000 critically endangered radiated tortoises (Astrochelys radiata) were discovered by local police in a non-descript private residence in Toliara, Madagascar.
 The floors of virtually every room in the house were covered with tortoises that had no access to food or water.
 As of Friday, April 13, hundreds had died from dehydration and illness.
 Experts from San Diego Zoo Global were dispatched with medical supplies to administer medical care for the sick or injured tortoises, and general animal care.

 It is not known how long the tortoises were in the home, but the local police in partnership with Directeur Regional de l’Environment de ‘Ecologie et des Forets (DREEF), the conservation law enforcement authorities in Madagascar, continue their investigation.
 It is believed that the tortoises were collected for the illegal pet trade, possibly for shipment to Asia, where the tortoises’ highly domed shell featuring a brilliant star pattern makes them highly prized.
 It is estimated that radiated tortoise populations in the wild have declined more than 80 percent in the last 30 years.
 At this rate of decline, it is estimated that the radiated tortoise could be functionally extinct in the wild in less than two decades.

 Currently, triage efforts are being led by a team from the Turtle Survival Alliance’s (TSA) Madagascar staff, who worked nonstop to relocate the surviving tortoises 18 miles north at SOPTOM-Villages des Tortues, a 17-acre private wildlife facility in Ifaty.
 While there, each tortoise receives initial in-processing, health evaluations, hydration, and triage.